shanet/blog/_posts/2014-12-27-translating-virtual-addresses-to-physcial-addresses-in-user-space.md

 Given an address, we divide it by the page size and then multiply by 8.
 Why 8?
 There are 64 bits, or 8 bytes, of info for each page.

 Then we seek to that position in the file and read the first 7 bytes.
 Why 7?
-We're interested in bites 0-54.
+We're interested in bytes 0-54.
 That's a total of 55 bits.
 So we read the first 7 bytes (56 bits) and clear bit 55.
 Bit 55 is the soft-dirty flag which we don't care about.

 {% highlight c linenos %}
 unsigned long get_page_frame_number_of_address(void *addr) {